 If you have some familiarity with the language, in the same search box write a simple word twice.
 A good example in English is “the the” or “to to”.
 In Spanish it might be “la la”.
 If there is no proofreader involved in the project, then small slips of this type can happen to anyone.
 But if you get a couple of them then the translator didn’t proofread to a professional standard.

 If you can develop a trusting relationship direct with the translator, that’s the route to getting the best translation services.

 3. Contract another translator by the hour

 If you’ve gone for a low-budget or amateur option then you have more reason to be paranoid.
 Consider contracting a known professional translator by the hour, to review the translation for you.
-If you can work directly with the freelancer, as in the case of working with Lucy and me, you’ll know that the person doing the checks is properly qualified.
+If you can work directly with the freelancer, you’ll know that the person doing the checks is properly qualified.
 This can be a particularly good way of checking the quality of work from translation agencies.
 With agencies, you don’t know who is doing the translation, and they may have a non-native speaker doing the checks.

 When I do this for clients, I activate track changes and write comments for the time that they contract.
 My clients are often Spanish, and so I write the comments in Spanish.
 That way they get a reliable quality report.Read this article to find out how to get the best #translation services.
 Click To Tweet

 4. Ask a native speaker to make sure you had a native translator

 This can be a good way of making sure the text wasn’t written by a translator working in their second language.
 A native speaker will immediately recognise a text written by a non-native.
 There is on proviso with this: if you’ve asked someone to criticise, they’ll probably feel they should.
 So take the criticism with a pinch of salt.